onnela-lab/Beiwe-Analysis/Preprocessing/PreprocessingExample/PreprocessingExample.md

 mout=MobilityFeatures(filename,fildir)
 ```

-## GPS preprocessing for each patient in a study
+## GPS preprocessing for all patients in a study

 Store the directory name where all data in your study is located in the `fildir` variable.
 This folder should contain one subfolder for each patient, labelled by patient ID.
 Also, load the `BeiwePackageNameHere` package.